nventex/reporting-docs/knowledge-base/binaryformatter-exception-after-upgrade-to-net5.md

 The following error: **Error registering the viewer with the service.
 An error has occurred.
 BinaryFormatter serialization and deserialization are disabled within this application** might be thrown after upgrade to .NET 5 from .NET Core or Blazor Projects.
+If you did not use AddInSet, you would get the error **Incorrect value (null) deserialized.
+Make sure you are using CacheStorage inside single-instance application deployment only.**

 ## Error Message
 Error registering the viewer with the service.